impara/OrderAuditor/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying Order Auditor to a production server using Docker and cloudflared tunnel.
+This guide covers deploying Order Auditor to a production server using Docker.

 ## Prerequisites

 - Docker and Docker Compose installed on your server
-- cloudflared installed and configured with your domain
 - Git repository access
 - Shopify app credentials
+- Public domain/URL for webhook registration (or use a tunneling service)

 ## Server Setup